 All A-B Tech Allied Health students must successfully complete three levels of training to complete their educational Programs: didactic, laboratory, and clinical, the latter of which in most cases requires external sites to provide clinical opportunities for students.
 Due to the very serious, continuing, and unforeseen nature of the Coronavirus pandemic, these sites have severely limited (or prohibited) our ability to send our students to them.
-As sites re. -open, of course we will do our best to send students to them for their required training, but the delays and limited positions offered means that students entering Allied Health Programs in the Fall of 2023 may not be able to finish these Programs in the usual and advertised amount of time, but instead may have to continue in the Program for additional semesters/terms of training to obtain the necessary and required clinical hours Possibly to due to the very serious, continuing, and unforeseen nature of this virus, sites may limit(or prohibit) our ability to send our students to them in the event of another spike in COVID numbers.
+As sites re-open, of course we will do our best to send students to them for their required training, but the delays and limited positions offered means that students entering Allied Health Programs in the Fall of 2023 may not be able to finish these Programs in the usual and advertised amount of time, but instead may have to continue in the Program for additional semesters/terms of training to obtain the necessary and required clinical hours.